ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 }
 ```

-The resource creates the role for your account with an expiry date.
+The first resource creates the role for your account with an expiry date.
 The second resource is a permission to access DynamoDB, with a link to the AWS resource `name` of the Terraform role called `dbreader` created above.
 This is an example of how Terraform configuration files abstract the details of the underlying cloud provider: we're using the config file name of the resource, not AWS name.

 Run `terraform apply`.

 ### Request access to the database

 We now have a role with a permission to read the database, and a user, Carol.
 But Carol does not have permissions to assume roles.
-If she wants to access the Person table she must email an AWS administrator at her company to ask for access.
+If she wants to access the Person table she must ask an AWS administrator at your company for access.

-As the administrator, you need to add the code below to the configuration file and run `terraform apply` again.
+As the administrator, you need to add the code below to the configuration file to give Carol permissions to the role, and run `terraform apply` again.
 Update the `DateLessThan` value to tomorrow.

 ```terraform
 data "aws_iam_policy_document" "carol_assume_role_policy" {